ohler55/slip-jet/README.md

    - ordered consumer config options
   - get-consumer (stream consumer &key timeout) => consumer
   - delete-consumer (stream consumer &key timeout)
- - jet-message-context
-  - :next
-  - :stop
+ - jet-messages-context
-  - :drain
+  - test with mock

 - should managers be included in the objects so the api is more friendly?